Monday, November 11, 2024

 Having read that the must-try dish at Nasi Ulam Ikan Bakar is the grilled fish, we decided on Ikan Bakar Bakar/Grilled Black Pomfret (ASAM PEDAS IKAN BAWAL), grilled over an open flame, served with two types of sambal.
 After grabbing the fish and sambal, we moved to the section where the prepared dishes were, and I loved how the rice and sides were served on plates lined with brown paper.
 It was a simple yet thoughtful touch.

 As we sat down to eat, the staff came by to take our drink orders.
 I opted for warm water, while my husband chose sugarless warm lime juice.
 The food didn’t disappoint.
-The sambal that accompanied the fish added a rich, authentic flavor, and the fish itself was fresh, soft, and tender.
+The sambal atop of the fish added a rich, authentic flavor, and the fish itself was fresh, soft, and tender.
 Honestly, the dips weren’t even necessary - the sambal was so good on its own.

 We also enjoyed the Masak Lemak Telur (egg cooked in Malay-style turmeric coconut milk stew) and the ulam (Malay-style raw vegetable salad) with a bean sprout and cockle salad that was a first for me (KERABU TAUGEH: VEG & NON-VEGETARIAN).
 The total bill came to RM26.00.